cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

         start: scripts/start_app.sh
 {%endhighlight%}

 Let's say that we use our `my_deployment_interface` on more than the `nodejs` node.
-While on all other nodes the start operation is not mapped to anything, we'd like to have a `start` operation for the `nodejs` node specifically which will run our application after it is deployed.
+While on all other nodes, a `start` operation is not mapped to anything, we'd like to have a `start` operation for the `nodejs` node specifically, which will run our application after it is deployed.

-Here, we've declared the `start` operation and mapped it to execute a script specifically on the `nodejs` node.
+Here, we've declared a `start` operation and mapped it to execute a script specifically on the `nodejs` node.

 This comes to show that you can define your interfaces either in `node_types` or in `node_templates` depending on whether you want to reuse the declared interfaces in diffrent nodes or declare them in specific nodes.

-# Adding inputs to an interface's operation

-You can add [inputs]({{page.dsl_inputs_link}}) to an interface's operation.

-Example:
+## Operation Inputs

+Operations can specify inputs that will be passed to the implementation.

 {%highlight yaml%}
 plugins: